Bimsara-Janakantha/ecommerce-website/README.md

 ## Frontend Architecture

 - Static HTML pages with dynamic JavaScript for interactivity.
-- AJAX `fetch()` calls connect to backend API.
+- AJAX `fetch()` calls connect to the backend API.
 - Modular JavaScript functions for product list rendering, form validation, and notifications.
-- LocalStorage used to maintain cart state and session data.
+- LocalStorage is used to maintain cart state and session data.
 - CSS organized into a main stylesheet plus page-specific stylesheets.
-- Google Fonts dynamically loaded and applied site-wide.
+- Google Fonts are dynamically loaded and applied site-wide.
-- Event delegation used for dynamic UI elements like product table buttons.
+- Event delegation is used for dynamic UI elements like product table buttons.
 - Responsive design principles applied for usability on multiple devices.

 ---